 13. Reviewer behavior audit (self-check)

-Run on your own past review comments to spot patterns.
+Run this on your own past review comments to spot blind spots in how you review.

 Below are 20 review comments I left this month.
 Cluster them: (1) what kind of issues I catch best, (2) what I systematically miss (security? perf? test design?), (3) tone patterns that may feel harsh, (4) 3 specific changes I should make to my review style.